AkaGambit/YGGmc/README.md

-# YGGmc
+# Yasashi Gaming Group's Minecraft Modpack
-The mods for the YGG Modpack
+This is the contonets of the mods folder for the YGG Modpack.